 To lower the risk of eyestrain and sleep disturbance, you may want to set your screens to a “night shift” setting with warmer tones.
 You can also purchase blue-light-filtering screens to slip over your computer screen when you’re working at night.
 The filter could cut the glare of your screen.

 Skip the blue-blocking specs

 What about UV rays?

 The AAO does recommend that you protect your eyes from excessive exposure to UV rays because they are known to cause cataracts, cancer, and other kinds of eye damage.
 Wear sunglasses with UV protection while you’re outdoors in sunlight.

 Blue light is part of the natural electromagnetic energy spectrum.
 Most of your exposure to blue light is from the sun, but some health experts have raised questions about whether artificial blue light could be damaging your eyes.

 Some studies have shown that blue light damages cells in laboratory animals.
 So far, there isn’t much research that indicates blue light from digital devices and LED screens damages human eyes.

-Prolonged exposure to artificial blue light can lead to digital eye strain, though, so it’s a good idea to take frequent breaks if school or work involves hours of screen time.
+Prolonged digital device use leads to digital eyestrain, though, so it’s a good idea to take frequent breaks if school or work involves hours of screen time.

-Blue light can also interfere with your body’s internal sleeping and waking cycles, too, so you may want to curtail your use of devices before bedtime or switch to an amber-light mode.
+Blue light can also interfere with your body’s internal sleeping and waking cycles, too, so you may want to stop using your devices before bedtime or switch to an amber-light mode.